-Attributable Benefit Funding Benefit Group % of Benefit % Method District Benefit 10% 10% TFR - District Benefit Community Benefit 60% 60% TFR - Per community where service is provided (Te Kuiti and Rural areas).
-Transition rate - to be fully harmonised in 2024/25.
-User/Applicant Benefit 30% 30% Targeted Metered Water Rate
+Attributable Benefit Funding Funding Benefit Group % of Benefit % Method District Benefit 10% 10% TFR - District Benefit Community Benefit 60% 60% TFR - Per community where service is provided (Te Kuiti and Rural areas).
+Harmonisation paused, Transition rate - until a decision on the forming of a regional entity for delivery of water services is made User/Applicant Benefit 30% 30% Targeted Metered Water Rate

 District Benefit: Council has assessed that there is a District-wide benefit from provision of adequate water supply services in its communities.
 Council notes that the social, economic and environmental benefits of communities in the District having sustainable Water Supply services accrue to the entire District and not just to those communities connected to services and assesses this district wide benefit to be 10%.
 Community Benefit: Water treatment and supply contributes to providing a safe and healthy lifestyle and reduces the possibility of health problems resulting from contaminated water and inadequate supply.
 These benefits are attributable specifically to the community as a whole.